Greengate Centre: Greengate Mall

 Greengate Mall was developed by The Rouse Company in 1965 as an enclosed shopping mall.
+It was the third shopping mall in Greater Pittsburgh to be built as a fully enclosed structure, after Northway Mall, now The Block Northway, and South Hills Village.

 Original anchor stores included Horne's, J.C.
 Penney, and Montgomery Ward.
 Other major tenants included a G. C. Murphy dime store, various eateries such as Burger King, Hot Sam Pretzels, and Elby's Big Boy (which used to be a Sweet William's), and specialty retailers including New York & Company, Herrold Jewelers, Waldenbooks, The Gap, RadioShack, Foot Locker, KB Toys, and Spencer Gifts.
 The mall was also home to local FM radio station WSSZ "Z107" (now WHJB) and the first mall-based off-track betting center.